superhero/wild-trie/README.md

 ### Methods

 - `.declare(...path)`         - Declares and returns the trie node for the specified path.
 - `.define(value)`            - Defines a value at the trie node.
 - `.delete(...path)`          - Deletes the branch at the specified path.
 - `.descendants(...path)`     - Retrieves all descendant branches and sub-tries from the specified path.
-- `.get(...path)` - Returns all the defined values as an array at the specified path.
 - `.has(...path)`             - Checks if the path exists.
 - `.node(...path)`            - Retrieves the specified trie node at the provided direct path.
 - `.reference(branch, trie)`  - Creates a reference from the current node to another trie node.
-- `.traverse(...path)` - Traverses the trie structure using wildcards, returns tries that match the specified path.
+- `.leafs(...path)`           - Traverses the trie structure using wildcards, returns leaf-tries that match the specified path.
+- `.leafValues(...path)`      - Returns defined leaf values at the specified path.
+- `.trail(...path)`           - Traverses the trie structure in the same way `leafs` method does, returns the leaf nodes, all ancestors.
+- `.trailValues(...path)`     - Returns defined values in all the nodes that are ancestors to the specified path, including the leafs.

 ### Serialization

 - `.toJSON()`     - Serializes trie structure to JSON format.
 - `.toString()`   - Serializes the trie structure as a tree format.

 ### Inspection